Games Workshop

 A Massive Ultramarine Army - 163 Miniatures

 One of the most memorable commissions we've had the privilege of working on was an Ultramarine army of truly impressive size.
-This wasn’t just any Ultramarine project—it was the largest we’ve ever tackled at PaintedFigs, and it pushed us in ways we hadn’t anticipated.
+This wasn’t just any Ultramarine project—it was the largest we’ve ever tackled at PaintedFigs Miniature Painting Service, and it pushed us in ways we hadn’t anticipated.
 The client was meticulous, with a clear vision for how every detail should be handled.
 From the paint shades to the placement of decals on each and every unit, the instructions were comprehensive and detailed.
 This was no small undertaking, but the results we feel were more than worth the effort.

 The army included multiple squads of Tactical Marines, Devastators, Terminators, Dreadnoughts, vehicles like Rhinos and Land Raiders, and several high-ranking characters like Marneus Calgar himself.
 Every unit had a role to play in this grand force, and each had to be painted with the utmost care to ensure consistency and precision across the entire army.
 With so many units to cover, the key was to stay organized and take things step by step, without letting the sheer size of the project become overwhelming.